 When I turned to the north and west, I could look straight down upon District 1, the central commercial district of old Saì Gòn and modern Ho Chi Minh City.
-I was not yet familiar with several of the landmarks that I would soon readily recognize, but I was able to pick out the three-acre roof of the Cho’ Ben Thanh, the central market, an institution for locals and visitors alike.
+I was not yet familiar with several of the landmarks that I would soon readily recognize, but I was able to pick out the three-acre roof of the central Ben Thanh Market, an institution for locals and visitors alike.
 Anything a person wants, he or she can likely find at this seemingly simple bazaar, from food to clothing, flowers to housewares.
 Beside it, extending diagonally, is an urban subway line, a joint venture of Japan and Vietnam that has been under construction for many years.

 A three-hour tour